Net Wealth report – April 2019

 So, off to the local Harvey Norman store we went, where the salesman rubbed his hands with glee as we outlined the extensive list of items that we needed.

-Outside the mortgage, the next most expensive item was the final payment for Mrs Smith’s 40th birthday trip.
+Outside the mortgage, the next most expensive item was the final payment for my wife’s 40th birthday trip.
 However, most of this expense will be reimbursed by the others coming, so we will see a large inflow next month.

-If we add back the travel, our cash outflow for the month was around $16,000, which was about normal.
+If we add back the travel, our cash outflow for the month was around normal.

 Dollar per day measurement